 Tortuga Beach - Santa Cruz main island

 I took all these pictures during our visit.
 I have the copyright to use them.
-If you wish to use one, get in contact with me.
+If you wish to use one, contact me.
+No picture theft, please!

 Besides others, we chose the Mainao Hotel on Santa Cruz as our home base.
 If that one is not available, use bookig.com (they have a price guarantee!) to look for a nice one on Santa Cruz: Santa Cruz Hotel Deals - Galapagos The staff was super friendly at Mainao.
 The rooms are spacious; also, family rooms are available.
 We appreciated huge windows could be opened to let fresh air in during the night.
 Tea and coffee are available 24/7.
 The Mainao is utterly quietly located within walking distance to the Malecon.
 There isn't an elevator, but we loved to walk the stairs up, watching the impressive architecture a bit like Gaudi.
 Next to the hotel is an affordable laundry.
 We were travelling for quite a long time, and we were glad about it.
 Also, one of the must-see fish-markets is located close to the Mainao.
 If you arrive via San Cristobal, browse the hotels with the best reviews here (via booking.com): San Cristobal Hotels.
 I have more accommodation tips in the main text below for the other Galapagos islands.